Updated: Jun 14

 Posting a question on Twitter, Facebook, or LinkedIn

-On the other hand if you’re just not the adventurous type and you really want to learn the program once and for all consider taking a course.
-It will cut your learning time in half.
-There are few substitutes for having a knowledgable instructor to help you gain a clear understanding and get you through those areas you don’t understand.
+On the other hand, if you’re just not the adventurous type and you really want to learn the program once and for all consider taking a course or setting up a tutoring session with me.
+I will be happy to walk you through the basics to get you up to speed and using these programs like a pro.